-(1) Be concise.
-Whether it is on the phone, via e-mail or in person conferences, be concise.
+- Clear and Concise Communication: Your attorney is a professional who bills for their time, including the time they spend communicating with you.
+While it’s essential to maintain open lines of communication, it’s equally crucial to make them count.
 Most people hire an attorney who they get along well with, but that doesn’t mean you should treat meetings or conversations with them as you would if you were having coffee with a friend.
-They are on the clock.
-Stick to what is relevant, make a list of questions in advance, and stay on point to manage costs.
+Stick to what is relevant to your case.
+Before any discussion, email, or meeting, prepare a list of relevant questions and points to cover.
+By staying on point and concise, you avoid prolonging discussions, thus minimizing costs.

-(3) Ask how you can help keep costs down.
-So many clients are afraid to ask this question upfront.
+- Offer to Help When Possible: Don’t hesitate to ask your attorney how you can contribute to keeping costs down.
 There are so many ways that you can assist in keeping costs down.
 One easy way to do so is to ask attorneys how they like things organized.
 A significant portion of an attorney’s time could be from getting things in order, if they are unorganized.
 This is particularly true with discovery.
-Ask if you can make copies, how to organize it and you may help keep these costs down.
+Offering help with organizing documents, making copies, or doing some legwork to gather necessary information can be a significant cost-saving measure.